Guo-astro/flutter_flavorizor_extended/README.md

 flutter pub run flutter_flavorizr_extended
 ```

-You can also run flutter_flavorizr with a custom set of processors by appending the -p (or
+You can also run flutter_flavorizr_extended with a custom set of processors by appending the -p (or
 --processors) param followed by the processor names separated by comma:

 ```terminal